joeyates/database/README.md

 - Debian, Ubuntu
 - Red Hat, CentOS, Scientific, Fedora, Amazon

-### Cookbooks
-The following Chef Software cookbooks are dependencies:

-* postgresql

 Resources/Providers
 -------------------
 These resources aim to expose an abstraction layer for interacting with different RDBMS in a general way.
-Currently the cookbook ships with providers for MySQL, PostgreSQL and SQL Server.
+Currently the cookbook ships with providers for MySQL and SQL Server.
 Please see specific usage in the __Example__ sections below.
 The providers use specific Ruby gems installed under Chef's Ruby environment to execute commands and carry out actions.
 These gems will need to be installed